 Faculty in the School are carrying out leading edge research in areas such as computer-aided surgery, bioinformatics, biomedical imaging, computational biology, and computational neuroscience.
 Researchers have a close partnership with the Human Mobility Research Centre, a joint Queen’s-Kingston General Hospital research facility.
 No other university in Canada has such a tight collaboration between computer scientists and clinicians.

 The game development group is among the newest in the School of Computing.
 The group has quickly achieved international recognition, with 18 peer- reviewed papers published over the last two years.
 HCI researchers include Drs.
-Akl, Blostein, Graham, Stewart, and Vertegaal.
+Akl, Blostein, Graham, and Stewart.

 All members of the group receive NSERC Discovery funding.
-In addition, Dr. Vertegaal holds an NSERC Strategic Project and an ORF RE Award.
-Dr. Graham participates in the NSERC Strategic Network SURFNet and the NCE GRAND.
+In addition, Dr. Graham participates in the NSERC Strategic Network SURFNet and the NCE GRAND.
 His lab also partners on a Trans- Atlantic Exchange Program (LEIF).
 Dr. Stewart holds NSERC Collaborative Health Research (CHRP) funds and is nominated for an NSERC Discovery Accelerator award this year.

 Game development and human computer interaction are interdisciplinary, combining principles of computer science, engineering, psychology, and design.
 Much collaboration exists between computing researchers and researchers in other faculties and departments such as biology, psychology, and music, strengthening the connections and alliances within the Queen’s research community.
 The fundamental strength of the group is its breadth.
 Members of the group perform research in game design, games for health, gaming graphics, games for health, game development infrastructure, and novel gaming interactions.
 When performing teaching and research in game development, this allows students to access expertise across a wide range of topics, enhancing the quality of work originating from the group.